Overview

 Analytical and Forensic Chemistry

-You will develop effective problem-solving and decision-making skills within the ethical and professional context of analytical and forensic science, as there are often regulatory or legislative requirements for chemical measurements to be taken.
+You’ll develop effective problem-solving and decision-making skills within the ethical and professional context of analytical and forensic science, including in relation to regulatory and legislative requirements.

 Biological Chemistry

-You will study the essential processes of life on the molecular level.
-You will use complex equipment and procedures to understand the bio-molecular world, explore applications in biosensors and drug design, and monitor what effects new substances like food additives and medicines have on living organisms.
+In this specialisation, you will study the essential processes of life at the molecular level.
+You’ll learn how to use complex equipment and apply procedures to understand the bio-molecular world, explore applications in biosensors and drug design, and monitor the impacts of new substances (such as food additives and medicines) on living organisms.

 Geochemistry

-You will study the chemical make-up of the Earth and other planets.
-You will focus on the chemical reactions and processes that show how various soils and rocks are created.
+In this specialisation, you will study the chemical make-up of the Earth and other planets.
+Your studies will focus on the chemical reactions and processes involved in the creation of various soils and rocks.

 Materials Science

-Materials scientists examine materials from a unified point of view; they look for connections between the underlying structure of a material, its properties, how processing changes it and what the material can do.
+Materials scientists examine materials from a unified viewpoint.
+They look for connections between the underlying structure of a material, its properties, how processing changes the material and what the material can do.

-You will study a range of materials, including metals, semiconductors, glasses, ceramics and polymers.
-You will also learn about analytical instruments and different forms of radiation that materials scientists use to investigate the microstructure of samples.
+In this specialisation, you will study a range of materials, including metals, semiconductors, glasses, ceramics and polymers.
+You’ll learn about the various analytical instruments and forms of radiation used to investigate the microstructure of samples.

 How this course will make you industry ready